Showing posts with label Jewish. Show all posts

 The meeting with the jeweler took place that Saturday.
 I couldn’t wait to see what my options were, and though I had a modest amount of money to work with, I was still a bit cautious as I didn’t know how much of a favor this was going to be, and I did not want Ziggy to feel beholden to this man on my account.

 “You never buy a ring that’s already made.
 You buy the diamond first, and then have the ring made from the stone.”
-His voice was authoritative, and I listened to him because Ziggy trusted this man.
-I was given a lengthy tutorial on choosing the perfect stone, then I was told that I didn’t have to make a decision that day.
+His voice was authoritative.
+I listened to him because Ziggy trusted this man.
+I was given a lengthy tutorial on choosing the perfect stone, then I was told that I didn’t have to decide that day.
 So, I left his store, grateful for the knowledge I picked up from his lesson and returned to what was left of my brief weekend and another grueling week at the academy.

 The next Saturday, I arrived early at the jeweler, cash in hand, to buy a stone.
-After at least two hours examining diamonds with a loop, and comparing them to the ones I already picked out, I found the perfect, one carat, white diamond, nearly flawless; and then I chose the setting and the smaller diamonds for the setting.
+After at least two hours examining diamonds with a loop and comparing them to the ones I already picked out, I found the perfect, one carat, white diamond, nearly flawless; and then I chose the setting and the smaller diamonds for the setting.
 The ring, which was made within the week, is gorgeous.
-To this day, my wife is complimented on the quality of the stone and other jewelers have said that I got “one hell of a deal” on the diamond.
+To this day, my wife is complimented on the quality of the stone.
+Other jewelers have said that I got one hell of a deal on the diamond.

 I remember thanking Ziggy profusely and he waved me off as if he did nothing.
 But I also recall one scene which played out at my sister’s home, shortly before Ziggy passed away.
 It was Thanksgiving.
 The conversation was about family and what we should be thankful for, and I mentioned to Ziggy that I was grateful for the help he gave me in finding a reputable jeweler.
 His intervention was important in making our experience perfect.
 The ring, flawless and more valuable than what I paid for, is a cornerstone of our marriage in both symbolism and value.